vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 ---
 On this blog, we often discuss how Peakboard application can communicate with hardware components that are used in manufacturing and logistics.
 In today's article, we'll take a detailed look at a pick-by-light system from Captron.
 Captron is a German manufacturer based in the beautiful state of Bavaria, Southern Germany.

 One of the PBL technologies Captron makes is an [LED strip](https://captron-solutions.com/en/pick-by-light_hardware/led-strips/).
-This strip is mounted onto the racks of manufacturing warehouses and workplaces, to help the workers take goods from the correct warehouse bin.
+This strip is mounted onto the racks of manufacturing warehouses and workplaces, to help the workers take items from the correct warehouse bin.
 You can see the system in action from the video on the [Captron PBL page](https://captron-solutions.com/en/pick-by-light/).

 In this article, we will build a Peakboard application that controls these LED strips.
 Here's how it works:

-1. The application takes in a table that contains the list of goods to pick.
+1. The application takes in a table that contains the list of items to pick.
-2. The application lights up the LED strips next to the items that need to be picked.
+2. The application lights up the LEDs next to the items that need to be picked.
-3. The worker picks a good and marks it as picked on the application.
-The application turns off that LED strip.
+3. The worker picks an item and marks it as picked on the application.
+The application turns off the corresponding LEDs.
-4. The worker continues picking goods until all LED strips are off.
+4. The worker continues picking items until all LED strips are off.

 You can view the complete process in the video at the bottom of this page.